SENIOR VICE CHANCELLOR FOR UNIVERSITY RELATIONS AND SECRETARY OF THE BOARD OF TRUSTEES

 - Honorary Board Member, The Anti-Defamation League's New York Regional Board and Former Vice Chairperson

-Senior Vice Chancellor Hershenson served as Senior Advisor for Communications to the 2010 New York City Charter Revision Commission.
-He previously served as the Executive Director of the Committee for Public Higher Education, New York City Regional Director of the New York Public Interest Research Group, Inc.; Unit Director of the United Fund of New York; member of the United Negro College Fund Scholarship Committee; and member of the Board of Directors of the Council of Churches.
+Senior Vice Chancellor Hershenson recently served on Mayor-Elect Bill de Blasio's Transition Subcommittee for Education; the New York City Department of Consumer Affairs' Consumers Council, appointed by Mayor Michael Bloomberg; and was a member of the Steering Committee of the One NYC One Nation Initiative, a partnership between the Mayor's Office of Immigrant Affairs, The New York Community Trust and One Nation.
+He previously served as Senior Advisor for Communications to the 2010 New York City Charter Revision Commission; the Executive Director of the Committee for Public Higher Education; New York City Regional Director of the New York Public Interest Research Group, Inc.; Unit Director of the United Fund of New York; a member of the United Negro College Fund Scholarship Committee; and a member of the Board of Directors of The New York City Council of Churches.

 Prior local, national and state-wide public service: appointment by former President Jimmy Carter to the National Advisory Committee on Education; appointment by former Governor Hugh L. Carey as one of five Commissioners on the Temporary State Commission on the Future of Postsecondary Education and the Task Force on State Aid to Education; appointments by Senator Kenneth P. LaValle and former Assembly Speaker Stanley Fink to the State Consumer Advisory Committee; and as Chair of the New York State Standardized Testing Advisory Board.
 He served as a member of The Council for Advancement and Support of Education (CASE) Commission on Communications and Marketing and also on the Executive Committee of the National Association of State Universities and Land-Grant Colleges (NASULGC) Council on University Relations and Development.